BettiDataGirl/flyball_race-eda/README.md

 ### Flyball race analysis
 - A detailed analysis of a flyball tournament season.
 - In-house data science contest from Data36.com
-- Being selected into the final and won second place :).
+- Selected as a finalist and awarded second place 🎉

 ### Project status
 Completed.
-I have few more ideas of using of machine learning.
+I still have a few more ideas for applying machine learning.

 ### Data source
-Data is collected from the 2023 series of flyball competition of the Czech Flyball Club.
+Data collected from the 2023 flyball competition series of the Czech Flyball Club.

 ### Methods used
-- data cleaning
+- Data cleaning
-- data exploration
+- Exploratory data analysis
-- investigate statistical metrics
+- Statistical metrics investigation
-- data visualization
+- Data visualization
 - API usage
-- presentation of found insights
+- Presentation of insights

 ### Technologies
-- code: python jupyter notebook
+- code: python (Jupyter notebook)
-- visualization: plotly express
+- visualization: Plotly Express
-- presentation: flynote
+- presentation: Flynote